siddicky/unstable_twin/README.md

 Use the "--show" option to display all of the cracked passwords reliably Session completed
 ```
 We have successfully managed to crack it.
-One of the reasons for using john instead of hashcat is primarily because im running a VM, and as john is cpu extensive, it's preferrable to do so.
+One of the reasons for using john instead of hashcat is because I'm running a VM, and as john is cpu extensive, it's preferable to do so.

 ## Task 6